fstnetwork/module-api/API_Reference/Wallet/transferETH.md

-# Get Smart Token Holders
+# Transfer ETH

-You are able to transfer eth via this API.
+You are able to transfer ether via this API.

 ## GraphQL API